bueltge/wordpress-basis-theme/readme.md

 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.

 ### Contact & Feedback
-The plugin is designed and developed current by me ([Frank Bültge](http://bueltge.de))
+The theme base is designed and developed current by me ([Frank Bültge](http://bueltge.de)).

-Please let me know if you like the plugin or you hate it or whatever ...
+Please let me know if you like the theme or you hate it or whatever ...
 Please fork it, add an issue for ideas and bugs.

 ### Disclaimer
 I'm German and my English might be gruesome here and there.
 So please be patient with me and let me know of typos or grammatical farts.
 Thanks